paul-nechifor/lemon-cake/readme.md

 These are some of the things I plan to do, ordered by priority and bunched into groups.

-- Add ability to escape \' \n and fix fs-read-001.in

 - Try to see if you can come up with an elf template.
 It would look like a list of bytes.
 What you would need to do is just add some bytes at position x and fix some fields based on the length of x.
 This will answer the question of how